-The MPC IDCS supported the 2019 MPC data collection and tracking requirements.
+The MPC IDCS supported the 2023 MPC data collection and tracking requirements.
 Its main purposes were to:

-- Manage and update the provider contact information - Collect updated information via telephone, or hardcopy form into one central database - Produce reports for project staff as well as AHRQ, updating data collection progress at the event, pair, and provider level - Provide a secure model to contain information with RTI's Enhanced Security Network - Produce data files for the matching process.
+- Manage and update the provider contact information - Collect updated information into one central database - Produce reports for project staff as well as AHRQ, updating data collection progress at the event, pair, and provider level - Provide a secure model to contain information with RTI's Enhanced Security Network - Produce data files for the matching process.

-The IDCS consisted of two main systems.
-It is a Windows .Net MVVM based system that facilitated obtaining provider POCs, call scheduling, contact information, appointment times, and event/status information.
-This system was tightly integrated with Blaise based MEPS-MPC Event Forms for data capture either during telephone calls or record abstraction.
+The IDCS is a Windows .Net MVVM based system that facilitated obtaining Points of Contact, call scheduling, contact information, appointment times, and event/status information.
+This system was tightly integrated with Blaise based MEPS MPC Event Forms for data capture over the phone or by record abstraction.

 The components of the IDCS are described in the following paragraphs.